wsw70/note/README.md

 # Usage

 **Important note** At that stage, `note` is for well-behaved users that will not try to push it to its limits.
-Everything works per the documentation, but you may find soem corner cases that were not caught yet.
+Everything works per the documentation, but you may find some corner cases that were not caught yet.
 Please open an Issue so that I can rush to fix it.

 ## Environment variables